Frequently asked questions

 Is the second call open to all programme priorities and specific objectives?

-The call is open in all programme priorities and specific objectives (SOs).
+The call was open in all programme priorities and specific objectives (SOs).

 What is the indicative budget for the second call?

-Around EUR 60 million ERDF will be indicatively earmarked for the second call for proposals.
+Around EUR 60 million ERDF is indicatively earmarked for the second call for proposals.
 The indicative amounts allocated to each priority in the second call will be: